This lesson is in the early stages of development (Alpha version)

 To copy a single file to or from the cluster, we can use scp (“secure copy”).
 The syntax can be a little complex for new users, but we’ll break it down.
 The scp command is a relative of the ssh command we used to access the system, and can use the same public-key authentication mechanism.

-To upload to another computer:
+To upload to another computer, the template command is

 Why Not Download on Myriad Directly?